 What are the requirements for this degree?

-The PAGE Certificate is 10 credits across three courses and students must earn a grade of C or higher in all courses to complete the certificate successfully.
+The certificate requires 10 credits across 3 courses, and you must earn a grade of C or higher in all courses to complete the certificate successfully.

 What Types of Careers Could I Get With This Degree?

-Because the PAGE certificate is for current and future fitness professionals, there are a number of careers that this supports, including:
+Because the PAGE Certificate is best suited for current and future fitness professionals, it supports careers in the following areas:

 Small classes mean lots of one-on-one interactions with faculty.
 This allows you to build close relationships that blossom into strong networks as you move forward as a professional.